Cookbook

 How can I cache task results somewhere other than my filesystem?

-defining your own storage type that extends labtech.storage.Storage
+implementation, you can define your own storage type that extends

-You can then pass an instance of your new storage backend for the
+.
+You can then pass an instance of your

 option when constructing a Lab